 Open the meet on Friday night and stay open until the wee hours.
 Many attendees arrive late due to various reasons.
 Open again early Saturday morning.

 Collect the registration fee plus the name and full mailing address (must include zip code) for each attendee.
 For one registration, each adult attendee receives four issues of the "VAR Region record".
-(Normally a year's subscription)
+(Normally a year's subscription).
+Here is a sample registration form for you to start with.

 Field Meet Site: